jameshayek/RF-Cable-and-Component-Testing/README.md

 # RF-Cable-and-Component-Testing

 ## Ojectective:
-To provide the field and construction team with a standard testing guide for common components.
+To provide the engineer with a standard testing guide for common components amd cables.

 While experience, root cause analysis, and efforts to continually improve trumps lecture and "learning by the book", below is an outline of a collection of general knowledge and use cases.

-While the spreadsheet is located on SharePoint, and available for anyone to add to, please open a  "change request" in the post section.
-Once approved, the requester can make the change, assuming uniformity of formatting remains the same.
-File Location:
-The file can be accessed via the Excel, in-window, App or with the Following link: Testing Matrix Sweep Testing: Introduction
+# Sweep Testing: Introduction
 ## Overview:
 The Return Loss (RL) and VSWR measurements are key field team measurements These measurements show the impedance match of the system and if it's within spec